mg4gh/MGMapViewer/README.md

 ## License
 This software is licensed under [LGPLv3](./LICENSE).
 This app and its author do not provide any maps.
-Please check carefully that you use only use maps and map sources in accordance with the license of these maps!
+Please check carefully that you use only maps and map sources in accordance with the license of these maps!